Educational Article icon Educational Article

 • Oral wills (nuncupative)

-are spoken and may not be permitted in some states.
+are spoken and declared in front of witnesses, and may not be permitted in some states.

 • Holographic wills